Germany: Police arrest far-right threats suspect | DW | 04.05.2021

 The suspect's apartment has also been searched by authorities.
 The arrest came after an extensive joint probe between Frankfurt prosecutors and state police in the German state of Hessen.

-The suspect's hard drives have also been seized by police and are currently being evaluated.
+The suspect's hard drives have been seized by police and are currently being evaluated.

 Authorities say they have reason to believe the 53-year-old German citizen had been sending a series of letters with "race-baiting, insulting and threatening" content since August 2018.